Kamakshi-weby/Longlost/README.md

 I’m just a marionette, strings pulled for their delight,
 yet I’ve grown; perhaps my heart remains a timid child,
 screaming silently, longing to cry, longing to be whole,
-and still I know, the mirror reflects the problem within me, cause yes! the problem is me.</p>
+and still I know, the mirror reflects the problem within me, cause yes! the problem is me.

+23/06/2025</p>
     </div>
     <div class="blog-entry">
       <h3>🎨 Blog 2 </h3>